 In 1999 a book called ‘Kol Boei Olam’ (כל באי העולם) (All Inhabitants of the World) was compiled by Rabbi Chaim Miller, and published by Vaad Migola L’Geulah, Brooklyn N.Y.
 It is a detailed compilation of the Lubavitcher Rebbe's teaching on Noachide Halacha and Hashkafa.
 Unfortunately it has not been translated into English.

-For an excellent history of the Noachide movement see the book:
+For the history of the modern Noachide movement see these books: